Viorel/ContinuedFractions/README.md

 # Continued Fractions

-An experimental tool to convert decimal numbers and fractions to continued fractions, and vice versa.
+An experimental tool that converts decimal numbers and fractions to continued fractions, and vice versa.
-Thr program also display the convergents and converts the simple continued fractions to regular ones.
+The program also displays the convergents, and converts the simple continued fractions to regular ones.

 For example: